Skip to main content

 4 Business Context

 Insert an overview of the business or organization desiring the development of this project.
 Include the business or organization's mission statement and its organizational goals and objectives.
 Note: If you have already completed a Software Requirements Specification, the majority of this material is copied verbatim from that document.
+The purpose of this preamble is to familiarize staff recently attached to the testing portion of a project who may not have been present or involved with earlier stages of the project.

 5 Definitions, Terms, Acronyms or Abbreviations